NMF-earth/nmf-app/contributing.md

 ### Pull Requests

-We welcome pull requests to change to the codebase.
+We welcome pull requests to change the codebase.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.